 Charges Reduced to Negligent Discharge of a Weapon.
 Years ago, I had a case that I tried in the San Fernando courthouse.
-My client basically woke up and he was hallucinating, probably because he had taken drugs — a combination of drugs — and he believed that there was somebody in his house and that they were going to get him, so he grabbed his shotgun and started firing throughout his house.
+My client woke up and was hallucinating, probably because he had taken drugs — a combination of drugs — and he believed that there was somebody in his house and that they were going to get him, so he grabbed his shotgun and started firing throughout his home.
 Reloaded and fired multiple shots.

-The problem was that his house was attached to other townhouses and so, obviously, that was a very dangerous situation.
+The problem was that his house was attached to other townhouses, and so, obviously, that was a hazardous situation.
 The bullets could have penetrated the wall and injured his neighbors.
-So, he was charged with assault with a deadly weapon, but the reality was that he really didn't have the mind for it.
+So, he was charged with assault with a deadly weapon, but the reality was that he didn't have the mind for it.

 In other words, he didn't even realize what he was doing.
-He truly was hallucinating and it didn't really make any sense why somebody would do something like that unless they were hallucinating.
+He truly was hallucinating, and it didn't make sense why somebody would do something like that unless they were hallucinating.
 California Penal Code 245(a)(1) defines the crime of assault with a deadly weapon.
 Our Los Angeles criminal defense attorneys will explain further below.

 Seeking Fair Resolution to Criminal Charges

-So, fortunately, we were able to set things up the right way — face the prosecutors down in this assault with a deadly weapon case, avoid the client getting jail or prison time and a strike on his record for the rest of his life.
+So, fortunately, we were able to set things up the right way — face the prosecutors down in this assault with a deadly weapon case, avoid the client getting jail or prison time, and a strike on his record for the rest of his life.
 Hedding Law Firm is a top-ranked criminal defense law firm located in Los Angeles and provides a free case review by phone or fill out our contact form.